""

 • Only students who have completed the diploma in OR nursing can be admitted to the Master's programme in OR nursing.

-In order to register for diploma studies at the Faculty of Nursing and Midwifery, a student must have completed a BS-Degree in nursing or other equivalent qualification and hold a nursing licence in Iceland.
+In order to register for master´ level certificate at the Faculty of Nursing and Midwifery, a student must have completed a BS-Degree in nursing or other equivalent qualification and hold a nursing licence in Iceland.
 The student should have a minimum overall grade of 6.5 from the BS-Degree or equivalent study.
 The student must also have good command of Icelandic and English.
 It is permissible to require up to two years' work experience in nursing.
 The Faculty of Nursing and Midwifery may grant an exemption from the requirement of a BS-Degree, if the applicant has earned special professional qualifications or completed formal studies in the field specified in the advertisement for the diploma programme in question.

 Please note that applicants who have not completed a comparable Bachelor's degree in nursing (240 ECTS) but have an Icelandic nursing license, may need to add a prerequisite course to complete the missing units in order to apply for a graduate program.
 Prospective applicants are therefore advised to contact the Evaluation Office of the University of Iceland for an assessment.

-Admission requirements – Diploma in Anesthesiology Nursing
+Admission requirements – Master´s level certificate in Anesthesiology Nursing

 Bachelor's degree in nursing or an equivalent degree with a minimum of 6.5 in average grade from the Bachelor's degree, good Icelandic and English skills and an Icelandic nursing license.
 A minimum of 1 year work experience as a professional registered nurse is required.